Artists and authors

 Ferdinand Waldo Demara, American con man, noted as The Great Imposter.

-Elon Musk, South-African born American entrepreneur, who has started 3 companies that have been valuated at more than $1 billion each, taught himself rocket science, automotive technologies and other information needed for his tech companies (Tesla, SpaceX and SolarCity).
+Last but not Least, Elon Musk, South-African born American entrepreneur, now the world's richest person, valued at $188 billion in 2021, taught himself rocket science, automotive technologies and other information needed for his tech companies (PayPal, Tesla, SpaceX and SolarCity).
 Musk attended university and has two bachelors degrees; however, in order to run his companies successfully, he taught himself what he needed to know through reading.